Dmumladz3/Epam-course-module1/modules/Kafka module/Homework.md

-This document contains homework tasks for [Module name] module
+This document contains homework tasks for Apache Kafka module

 Task description
-And evaluation criteria
+See HW.pdf